2016 Konrad Artist in Residence Program

 - One letter of reference from a professional source, such as a department Chair, academic colleague, former professor, curator, arts administrator, etc.

-- 20 examples of work on CD; 72 dpi and 1024 x 768 pixels per image.
+- 10 examples of work: 300 dpi @ 6×8″ per image.
 Each image must include the artist’s name, date, medium, and size.
 PCNJ is looking for a strong body of work, which does not need to be limited to just printmaking.

-Residency period will take place any time between May and July, 2013.
+Residency period will take place for selected weeks between June 1 and September 2, 2016.

 For more information, please call (908) 725-2110